Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Acknowledgments

 \section{Acknowledgments}

 There are many people who deserve thanks and acknowledgment for their support, criticisms, and advice during the production of this work.
 However, I will be brief as a more thorough list of acknowledgements can be found in my thesis.
 This document contains of much of the work I did for my thesis at Wayne State University under the guidance of Robert Bruner.
 As such, I must thank him at the outset for being right about things so frequently and being patient when I didn't believe him.
 I would also like to thank the members of my committee Daniel Isaksen, John Klein, James McClure, and Andrew Salch.
 In particular, I learned a great deal from Andrew in the last couple years of my program.
 Michael Mandell suggested what became the Comparison Theorem \ref{thm: Comparison Theorem}, and for that I am grateful.
 I would similarly like to thank Andrew Baker and Tyler Lawson for their encouragement, insight, and interest in various aspects of this project.
 Lastly, this would have been impossible without the support of Jim Veneri and Mike Catanzaro.
+I would also like to thank an anonymous referee for helpful comments.